July 8, 2026

 Upcoming Episodes!

-Episode 304 "The Awakening" (coming July 8!)
+Episode 305 "The Awakening" (coming July 22!)
 The Second Great Awakening took place in North America from the 1790s through the 1830s as the early American republic evolved.
-It rejected the skepticism, deism, Unitarianism, and rationalism of the American Enlightenment — which had provided the basis for the Founding Fathers' views of religion — and fostered a more emotional approach to religion than that of the Founders.
+It was a religious movement that rejected the skepticism, deism, Unitarianism, and rationalism of the American Enlightenment — which had provided much of the basis for the Founding Fathers' views of religion and its proper role in America — and fostered a more emotional approach to religion than that of the Founders.
+The Awakening also played a role in democratizing religion and spurred the rise of the Progressive movement.
+The Third Great Awakening followed from the mid-19th century to the early 20th century and continued these trends.
 Blake leads Marshall and Mike in a discussion of how the evolution of Christianity in the early United States led to the development of modern evangelical and fundamentalist Christianity in America — and even the concept of "The Rapture" — with a lasting effect on American politics and society.
-We conclude with a wrap-up of what we have learned about how "Christian" America really is — and was meant to be.

-New Series: "The American System" -- Episode 401 "Internal Improvements" (coming July 22): In the 1820s, Henry Clay proposed an activist role for the United States Government in envisioning, funding, and overseeing improvements in America's infrastructure and in taking action to ensure economic stability in the United States.
+New Series: "The American System" -- Episode 401 "Internal Improvements" (coming August 19): In the 1820s, Henry Clay proposed an activist role for the United States Government in envisioning, funding, and overseeing improvements in America's infrastructure and in taking action to ensure economic stability in the United States.
+He called it the "American System."
 But opposition to such activism arose — based on the observation that the Constitution does not explicitly permit it — and continues in some form to this day.
 This series explores America's choices in giving government a role in building things and in addressing economic challenges.
 In Episode 401 ("Internal Improvements"), Marshall explains how John Quincy Adams proposed a program of "Internal Improvements" to American infrastructure but was stymied by populist Democrats — exemplified by Andrew Jackson — who feared that a government empowered to do such things also would gain the power to abolish slavery.
 It would take a civil war to tip the balance in favor of government activism.